Jambalaya Recipe

 • Bell peppers: Green is the classic choice for a jambalaya recipe, but you can use red, orange, or yellow if you prefer.

-• Boneless skinless chicken breasts: I like boneless skinless chicken breasts, but you can also use a different cut of chicken.
+• Boneless skinless chicken breasts: I like boneless skinless chicken breasts, but you can also use a different cut of chicken, such as chicken thighs.

 Sweet paprika: Sweet paprika is ideal, smoked paprika is delicious too, but avoid hot paprika unless you like your jambalaya spicier.

-• Andouille sausage: This is a smoked sausage made with pork, onions, peppers, and other seasonings.
+• Andouille sausage: This smoked sausage is made with pork, onions, peppers, and other seasonings, and it is a staple in Creole cooking.
 Cut the sausage into 1/4-inch rounds.

-• Tomato paste: If you buy a can for this recipe, freeze the rest in 1-tablespoon portions, pop them in a freezer bag, and you won’t need to buy a new can next time you need tomato paste!
+• Tomato paste: If you buy a can of tomato paste for this recipe, freeze the leftovers in 1-tablespoon portions.
+Just pop them into a freezer bag, and you’ll have ready-to-use tomato paste for the next time you need it without having to buy a new can.

 • Low-sodium fat free chicken broth: Chicken stock can also be used, but because stock is unseasoned, you’ll need to add more salt to the recipe.